 The supplemental form must be approved by your faculty supervisor and submitted along with the standard internship enrollment form to the department chair for approval and then will be given to the HSS Dean’s office who will submit with approval to Records and Registration by the end of the first week of classes (earlier is definitely better).

-For a copy of the supplemental form, please click here: Supplemental form for 391 393 399
+For a copy of the internship proposal form, please click here: ANT-SOC 399 Internship Proposal Form

 For a copy of the standard internship registration form (RecReg), please click here: Internship-Enrollment-Form-1

 Feel free to set up a meeting with Program Assistant, Karen Dubrule, for more information on past internship sites of TCNJ Sociology students and help with the internship enrollment paperwork.